rcmtcristian/RCMT-Blog/posts/Demystifying-Data-Structures.md

 ### Binary Search

 - Binary search is an efficient algorithm for finding an item from a sorted list of items.
-It works by repeatedly dividing in half the portion of the array being searched, until the target value is found.
+It works by repeatedly dividing in half the portion of the array being searched until the target value is found.
 </br>

 # ![Binary search code](https://i.imgur.com/xvK1m5y.png)